Systems, Entities and Fields

 What is a System?

-A system is the representation of a physical repository responsible for storing or processing the data of interest.
+A System is the representation of a physical repository responsible for storing or processing the data of interest.
 It serves as an external entity of different types, from which metadata is imported to facilitate data governance based on user needs.
-The extraction of metadata is customizable based on the type of system and user requirements.
+The extraction of metadata is customizable based on the type of System and user requirements.
 To access the Systems section, click on the “Data Catalog” option as shown in the figure.

 Data Catalog Menu Item

-The page displays all defined systems with their respective names and descriptions.
-It is also possible to operate directly on the system through the buttons that make up the object.
+The page displays all defined Systems with their respective names and descriptions.
+It is also possible to operate directly on the System through the buttons that make up the object.

-How to create a a System
+How to create a System

-To access the modal for defining a new system, click on the “+” icon at the bottom right, as shown in the figure.
+To access the modal for defining a new System, click on the “+” icon at the bottom right, as shown in the figure.
 The button opens the definition modal.

 System Creation